ckremer99/Project-1/README.md

 ![Game Screenshot](images/minesweeper-screenshot.png)

 ## Getting Started
 > Follow this [link](https://ckremer99.github.io/minesweeper/) to get to my deployed game.
+Here is the link to my [planning materials](https://git.generalassemb.ly/ckremer17/Project-1-planning.git)

 ## Technologies Used
 > The languages used in this application were HTML, CSS, and Javascript.